benbovy/4learners_python/README.md

 This repository contains materials for [Software Carpentry](https://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/) workshops hosted at Potsdam, Germany.

 The present branch of the repository relates to the **Python Novice workshop -- An Introduction to Scientific Computing and Reproducible Research** held at [Potsdam Institute for Climate Impact Research (PIK)](https://www.pik-potsdam.de/), in Potsdam, Germany, on **22-23rd of February 2018**.

 The homepage with a detailed schedule for this particular workshop is found [here](https://swc-bb.github.io/2018-02-22-Potsdam-Berlin/).

- If you want to get in touch with us, please email to _swc-workshop-org@gfz-potsdam.de_.
+If you want to get in touch with us, please email to swc-workshop-org@gfz-potsdam.de.

+_If you are here because you are looking for a particular workshop you attended in the past, make sure you visit the correct branch of this repository (these are ordered by date)._

 ***

-The workshop focuses on three tools for scientific computing and reproducible research:
+The workshop focuses on three foundational tools for scientific computing and reproducible research:
 * the shell
 * git for version control
 * scientific computing with Python